matloff/prVis/README.md

 #     occ2 occ3 occ4 occ5
 #14922   0    1    0    0
 ```
 Yeah!
 The streaks do reveal some patterns: except for age, these two workers share the same occupational type (occ3), same gender, and same education level.
-Each one streak represents a certain combination of categorical variables!
+The insight we get from this visulaization is that each streak may represent a certain combination of categorical variables!